Hiring a Facebook media buyer is often framed as a turning point.

 Good media buyers ask uncomfortable questions:

-When those questions don’t have answers, performance stalls, regardless of skill.
+When those questions don’t have clear answers, performance stalls, regardless of skill.

 Why founders often blame execution instead of thinking